Just a little page about what I use in my home studio.

 - Synths: Mainly Alchemy from Camel Audio (no longer in business) and Hybrid 3, Minimogue VA, Rez synth from UgoAudio, TAL-Elek7ro and U-NO-62 fromTogu Audio

-- EQ: Mainly Fabfilter Por-Q2 and TDR Nova GE
+- EQ: Mainly Fabfilter Pro-Q2 and TDR Nova GE

 - Speaker emulator: Recabinet from KazRog, mainly to shape the bass plugins a bit.
 I used it for all guitar tracks on my second album, but I´m now swithing over to miced amps entierly.

-- Modulation: Mainly d16 Syntorus and TB Module from ToneBooster
+- Modulation/Delay: Mainly d16 Syntorus, d16 Repeater, and TB Module from ToneBooster.

-- Reverb: Aether from 2C-Audio is my main reverb, but sometimes I also use TB Reverb 4 from ToneBooster.
+- Reverb: Fabfilter Pro-R and Aether from 2C-Audio are my main reverbs, but sometimes I also use TB Reverb 4 from ToneBooster.